-In case the RPS report of a PhD student is found unsatisfactory then he/she will have to make another RPS before the PSPC within maximum THREE months of the corresponding RPS.
-The second time RPS must be satisfactory; if it is still unsatisfactory then the matter must be reported to SPGC for the further action.
+In case the RPS report of a student is found unsatisfactory then he/she will have to give another RPS before the PSPC within maximum THREE months of the corresponding RPS.
+The second time RPS must be satisfactory; if it is still unsatisfactory then the matter must be reported to the SPGC Convenor for further action.

-If required, the thesis supervisor(s) may arrange additional RPS between two consecutive RPS
+If required, the thesis supervisor(s) may arrange additional RPS between two consecutive successful RPS.

-12. Eligibility for PhD Thesis Submission, A PhD student will be eligible to submit the PhD thesis ONLY after
+14. Eligibility for PhD Thesis Submission: A PhD student will be eligible to submit the PhD thesis ONLY after